-So what exactly is a Harmony Brigade rally, anyway?
-And how does it work?
+What exactly is a Harmony Brigade Rally and how does it work?
 Here is the definition directly from the Operations Manual of the Association of eXtreme Quartetting Harmony Brigades Inc.: